Moisi Golemi: Domain

 Muzakë Arianiti's domains extended in areas of Mokër and Çermenikë.
 Gjon Muzaka mentions Librazhd, Qukës, Dorëz, and Gur among others as parts of his personal demesne.
 Apart from the areas inherited by his father Golemi was acknowledged as lord of Dibra by Skanderbeg as he led the expedition against the Ottomans in that region.
 Golemi's son Aranit is mentioned in contemporary sources as the lord of a barony in Çermenikë.

 Legacy

 In Albanian folk tradition, Golemi became a popular hero mostly through the Song of Moisi Golemi (Kënga e Moisi Golemit), an epic of the Arbëreshë in southern Italy.
+He was described as the best general of League of Lezhë, second only to Skanderbeg.